jameshughes89/cs102/src/site/outline.rst

 The date and exact time assignments are due will be given in the assignment specifications.

-No submissions will be taken after the due date; there are no late submissions.
-All submissions after the due date will result in a mark of zero and will not be evaluated.
+Assignments are due on the posted due date, but will be accepted with no penalty for up to a maximum of 7 days after the posted date.
+Any submission past the 7 day period will not be accepted.

-No extensions will be given for assignments.
+No extensions will be given for assignments for after the 7 day late period.

 Assignment Marking